 - 5 Tips to Get a Game Design Job

 - What Makes a Great Game: Interview with Troy Dunniway (Microsoft, EA)

 - What is Game Programming?

 - Interview with Ubisoft AI Game Programmer Firas Hosn

 Header image: Mortal Kombat 11 © 2019 Warner Bros.
 Entertainment Inc. Developed by NetherRealm Studios

 Is Your Call of Duty to Make Video Games?

-CG Spectrum is a game development school offering specialized Game Art, Design and Development courses for beginner and advanced students.
+CG Spectrum is a game development school offering specialized Game Art, Design and Programming courses for beginner and advanced students.
 Be mentored by industry experts who have worked for Ubisoft, Microsoft, EA and other AAA game studios and learn the game development process step by step, graduating with a demo reel with your original work!